 This is because they know that they can handle whatever comes their way.

 9. It Builds Character

-Accountability requires employees to be honest and to have integrity.
-This helps to build character and makes employees more likely to be successful in both their personal and professional lives.
+Accountability requires employees to be honest and have integrity.
+This helps build character and makes employees more likely to succeed in their personal and professional lives.

 10. It’s the Right Thing to do

-Lastly, accountability is important because it’s the right thing to do.
-Everyone should be held responsible for their actions, and that includes employees in the workplace.
+Lastly, accountability is necessary because it’s the right thing to do.
+Everyone should be held responsible for their actions, including employees in the workplace.